JTRHACKER/StuntCat/README.md

 By the way, I used word-play in the title: "StuntCat".

-My game has really hard gameplay(its so-called mode: "Yes, honey, hurt me plenty!") and can you collect although 100 scores?
+My game has really hard gameplay(its so-called mode: "Yes, honey, hurt me plenty!") and can you collect 100 scores?

 If you don't afraid let's play!